 Abstract Submission Process

-Before submitting an abstract, a conference profile needs to be created.
-One or several abstracts can be submitted from the Conference Profile.
+Before submitting an abstract, a conference user profile needs to be created.
+One or several abstracts can be submitted from that profile.
 After an abstract has been created, modifications can be made until the submission deadline.

 Abstracts under all topics and without exception should be structured as follows: